-- We have set up the Hackney Food Partnership to bring together groups and individuals to help create a more healthy and sustainable food system, and to encourage and support action on food issues throughout the borough.
+- The Hackney Food Partnership (HFP), set up through Sustainable Hackney, brings together groups and individuals to help create a more healthy and sustainable food system, and to encourage and support action on food issues throughout the borough.

 - The partnership has developed the Hackney Food Charter a summary of the Partnership's aims.

-- Sign up to receive news and updates from HFP or email Hackney Food Partnership to tell us about your initiative and how you'd like to get involved.
+- Sign up to receive news and updates from HFP or email Hackney Food Partnership to add your support for the charter and tell us about your initiative and how you'd like to get involved.

-- HFP working group meetings are usually on the 2nd Wednesday of the month – see the events page for location.
+- See the events page for the time and location of HFP working group meetings.
 These are open to all and focus on developing the Partnership's strategy and implementing its action plan.